ambroise-leclerc/ETL/README.md

 [![Build Status](https://travis-ci.org/ambroise-leclerc/ETL.svg?branch=master)](https://travis-ci.org/ambroise-leclerc/ETL)

-*C++17 Embedded Template Library for Atmel AVR 8-bit and Espressif ESP 32-bit microcontrollers.*
+*C++1x Embedded Template Library for Atmel AVR 8-bit and Espressif ESP 32-bit microcontrollers.*

 **ETL** is a header only template library geared towards the size and performance constraints of embedded applications.
-Its main objective is to take advantage of the efficiency of generic programming to produce the fastest possible binaries from an elegant and expressive code.
+Its main objective is to take advantage of the efficiency of generic programming and to produce the fastest possible binaries.

 **ETL** provides compile-time abstractions whose strongly typed definitions can leverage high-level information and relations about the mcu's peripherals.